az-digital/arizona-bootstrap/site/docs/0.0/components/popovers.md

 {% highlight js %}$('#example').popover(options){% endhighlight %}

 {% capture callout %}
-### Making popovers work for keyboard and assistive technology users
+### Making Popovers Work for Keyboard and Assistive Technology Users

 To allow keyboard users to activate your popovers, you should only add them to HTML elements that are traditionally keyboard-focusable and interactive (such as links or form controls).
 Although arbitrary HTML elements (such as `<span>`s) can be made focusable by adding the `tabindex="0"` attribute, this will add potentially annoying and confusing tab stops on non-interactive elements for keyboard users, and most assistive technologies currently do not announce the popover's content in this situation.
 Additionally, do not rely solely on `hover` as the trigger for your popovers, as this will make them impossible to trigger for keyboard users.